arthurwhg/pipeline/README.md

               // Site is the Jira Step configuration site name response = jiraNewIssue issue: testIssue, site: 'DEV'

-              // Use global paramenter to pass the issue key to be used in the next steps currentBuild.description = response.data.key
+              // Use global paramenter to save the issue key to be used in the next steps currentBuild.description = response.data.key